Age of Empires III: Release history

 Following the announcement of the game on January 4, 2005, a trial version was released on September 7, 2005.
 This contained a cut-down version of the game, introducing new features, such as two campaign scenarios, two random map scenarios (New England and Texas) and access to two civilizations (British and Spanish), and a variety of modifications.
 An updated demo version was made available with the game's release on September 22, 2005.

-As part of Age of Empires III launch, Ensemble Studios announced the release of Age of Empires III Fan Site Kit on September 9, 2005.
+As part of Age of Empires III launch, Ensemble Studios announced the release of the Age of Empires III Fan Site Kit on September 9, 2005.

 The release of the game on September 22, 2005, saw two separate editions being made available.
 The standard edition included the game and manual, a collector's edition version in a presentation box that includes the official soundtrack, extra documentation, a hardback book titled Art of Empires that contains concept art and 3D renders from the game and a DVD entitled The Making of Age of Empires III.

 The release of the game has been followed by a series of patches that have fixed minor bugs in the software or added new features.

 Ensemble Studios released an expansion for the game named Age of Empires III: The WarChiefs on October 17, 2006.
 It contains three new native civilizations that can be completely controlled: the Aztecs, Iroquois, and Sioux.
 New content for existing European civilizations, maps and gameplay additions (such as the "revolution" feature, in which players can "revolt" from their mother country and start an active military coup in the game) was added.

 A second expansion pack, Age of Empires III: The Asian Dynasties, was announced on May 18, 2007, and features three Asian civilizations: the Chinese, Indians, and Japanese.
 It was released on October 23, 2007.

 A Mac OS X port of the game was released on November 13, 2006, by MacSoft, followed by the first expansion on June 18, 2007.

 In 2009, when Ensemble Studios was closed and no support was to expect by the successor company Robot Entertainment, the game community tried to provide game support and fixes of remaining issues themselves, for instance with fan patches.

 Both the original game and the first expansion were made available in a single collection titled Gold Edition on October 23, 2007.

 On November 21, 2010, Microsoft sold the game including its two expansion packs as a part of the relaunch of its Games for Windows Live platform for 10 cents or 10 Microsoft points.
 The overwhelming and unanticipated demand created a shortage of account keys leaving some of those who had purchased the game through the promotion unable to install the game.
 Microsoft remedied this issue by assuring all customers who purchased the game that account keys would be generated within one week and automatically uploaded to each profile.
-As a result of this promotion the overall sales of the game have sharply increased.
+As a result of this promotion the overall sales of the game had sharply increased.